 The first rule of hiking: Hydrate.
-That means drinking more water not only during the hike, but also in the days leading up to it.
-Many problems that new hikers experience, including feeling tired or weak, is due to dehydration.
+That means drinking more water not only during the hike but also in the days leading up to it.
+Many problems that new hikers experience, including feeling tired or weak, can be due to dehydration.
 Once you become dehydrated, it’s very difficult to hydrate quickly.
 Avoid this problem by drinking water proactively!

 2) Carry water:

 Speaking of water, you’ll need plenty of it!
 Water is essential, so you’ll need to find a good, comfortable way to carry your water with you.
 Hydration bladders can provide an easy way to bring water, and allow you to drink without stopping.
 You can simply carry a water bottle, but often it’s more convenient or easy to get a special bottle that clips to your bag or attaches to your gear.

 What you wear on your feet is going to determine how easy and comfortable your hike will be.
 If your feet aren’t comfortable, you’re very likely to have a bad experience.
 Good footwear can allow you to walk for miles and miles.
 A good pair of sneakers works fine as long as you’re hiking on a simple trail.
 For more advanced trails, you may want to invest in lightweight hiking boots.
 If you’re hiking in a wet area or an area with frequent rain, waterproof or water-resistant boots are a must.
 You don’t want to hike on soggy feet!

 Don’t forget the socks either.
 To avoid blisters, don’t wear cotton socks.
 Experienced hikers recommend wool socks.
 They last longer and breathe well.

 For more info on walking shoes specifically, check out this post.